Vatican City: Demographics

-The population is composed of clergy, other religious members, and lay people serving the state (such as the Swiss Guard) and their family members.
-In 2013 there were 13 families of the employees of the Holy See living in Vatican City, in 2019 there were 20 children of the Swiss Guards living at the Vatican.
-All citizens, residents and places of worship in the city are Catholic.
-The city also receives thousands of tourists and workers every day.
+The population is composed of clergy, other religious members, laypeople serving the state (such as the Swiss Guard) and their family members.
+In 2013 there were 13 families of the employees of the Holy See living in Vatican City.
+In 2019 there were 20 children of the Swiss Guards living at the Vatican.
+All citizens, residents, and places of worship in the city are Catholic.
+The city receives thousands of tourists and workers every day.

 Languages

 Vatican City has no formally enacted official language, but, unlike the Holy See which most often uses Latin for the authoritative version of its official documents, Vatican City uses only Italian in its legislation and official communications.
-Italian is also the everyday language used by most of those who work in the state.
-In the Swiss Guard, Swiss German is the language used for giving commands, but the individual guards take their oath of loyalty in their own languages: German, French, Italian or Romansh.
-The official websites of the Holy See and of Vatican City are primarily in Italian, with versions of their pages in a large number of languages to varying extents.
+Italian is the everyday language used by most of those who work in the state.
+In the Swiss Guard, Swiss German is the language used for giving commands.
+Individual guards take their oath of loyalty in their own languages: German, French, Italian or Romansh.
+The official websites of the Holy See and of Vatican City are primarily in Italian, with versions of their pages in a large number of languages, to varying extents.

 Citizenship

 Unlike citizenship of other states, which is based either on jus sanguinis (birth from a citizen, even outside the state's territory) or on jus soli (birth within the territory of the state), citizenship of Vatican City is granted on jus officii, namely on the grounds of appointment to work in a certain capacity in the service of the Holy See.
-It usually ceases upon cessation of the appointment.
-Citizenship is also extended to the spouse and children of a citizen, provided they are living together in the city.
-Some individuals are also authorized to reside in the city but do not qualify or choose not to request citizenship.
-Anyone who loses Vatican citizenship and does not possess other citizenship automatically becomes an Italian citizen as provided in the Lateran Treaty.
+It usually ceases upon the cessation of the appointment.
+Citizenship is extended to the spouse and children of a citizen, provided that they are living together in the city.
+Some individuals are authorized to reside in the city but do not qualify or choose not to request citizenship.
+Anyone who loses Vatican citizenship and does not possess other citizenship automatically becomes an Italian citizen, as provided in the Lateran Treaty.

-The Holy See, not being a country, issues only diplomatic and service passports, whereas Vatican City issues normal passports for its citizens.
+The Holy See, not being a country, issues only diplomatic and service passports, whereas Vatican City issues ordinary passports for its citizens.